Parable #22. The Sheep, Gate & Shepherd:

 In the battle of young David with Goliath we can begin to understand the meaning of why Messiah Ben Joseph was prophetically referred to by Jacob (Genesis 49:24) as being the Shepherd and the Rock (אבן-literally Stone) in the mysterious (prophetic) first mention of him in the Torah.

 David is the Lord’s anointed.
 He is the Warrior-Shepherd (הלוחם-הרועה).
 He is the deliverer of Israel.
 He is a type of his greater ancestor the Messiah.
-In simple trust in Adonai David overthrew the enemies of his people.
+In simple trust in Adonai (his G-d and our G-d) David overthrew the enemies of his people.
 David slew Goliath.

 The giant Goliath is a type of man’s sin nature, the flesh (yetzer ha-ra; the evil inclination).
 The flesh is composed of the evil intellect, will, emotion, behavior and relational life of the world.
 The lord of this evil inclination and social-conditioning is the evil one.

 Satan is the prince of the air.
 He is the ruler of the volitional, cognitive and affective domains of this world.
 He is a destroyer of life.
-He is the arch enemy of Adonai and of His children.
+He is the arch enemy of Adonai (our Father) and those of us who are His children (Israel).

 The Messiah was sent to seek out and assist his brethren who were among the army of Israel.
 Like David, Messiah’s brothers were being beaten and humiliated by Satan’s champion.